algorandfoundation/specs/dev/crypto.md

 _stateproofMessageHash_ is a 256-bit string representing the message that would be verified by the state proof. (it would be the hash result of the state proof message)

+For short, we refer below to the revealed signatures simply as 'reveals'

 We compute:

 _R_ = SHAKE256(_Hin_)

+For every reveal,
+- Extract a 64-bit string from _R_.
+- use rejection sampling and extract additional 64-bit string from _R_ if needed

-For every reveal, we squeeze 64-bit string and use rejection sampling to have a uniform random coin in [0,signedWeight).
+This would grantee having a uniform random coin in [0,signedWeight).

 ## State proof format